idiap/bob/doc/Motivation.rst

   operation vectorization or `Matplotlib`_ for plotting.
 * We still keep the ability to implement fast versions (in `C++`_) of identified bottlenecks.
-We do this by avoiding the `NumPy`_ C-API which can be overwhelming and bridging those types to `Blitz++`_ arrays.
-With that approach, our `C++`_ becomes clean and easy to understand.
-It is very easy to speed-up code if you need to in |project|;
+We do this by avoiding the `NumPy`_ C-API which can be overwhelming, instead for the `C++`_ code we use simple and efficient `Blitz++`_ arrays.
+With such an approach, our `C++`_ becomes clean and easy to understand.
+  It also means that it is very easy to speed-up code if you need to in |project|.
-* As much as is possible with a project in this scale, we try to re-use existing open-source packages and standards.
-This simplifies our testing to the bare minimum and keep the overall quality of |project| pretty high;
+* As much as is possible, with a project in this scale, we try to re-use existing open-source packages and standards.
+This simplifies our testing to the bare minimum and keeps the overall quality of |project| high.
-* We do this effort so |project| is useful to us (and maybe to you) as a continously development framework for new experiments in signal processing, machine learning and biometrics.
-We open source it (`GPL-3.0`_) with hopes it is useful to others.
-(For more information on licensing, please visit our :doc:`Licensing`)
+* We make this effort so |project| is useful to us (and maybe to you) as a continuously development framework for new experiments in signal processing, machine learning and biometrics.
+For this reason we open source it (`GPL-3.0`_) with the hope that it is useful to others.
+For more information on licensing, please visit our :doc:`Licensing`.

 For more details about the history and authors of |project|, you can see :doc:`History`.